Hafiz-Fast/Business-Khata-System/README.md

 # Business-Khata-System
-# A simple app which replaces the Khata Register of a business with a web app
+# A simple platform which replaces the Khata Register of a business with a web app